Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

 \section{Introduction}

-$b$--Matching is a fundamental problem with a long and rich history in combinatorial optimization, see \cite[Chapters 31--33]{Schrijver03}.
-In this paper we provide the first near linear time fully polynomial approximation schemes (FPTAS), for finding fractional as well as integral solutions for maximum $b$--Matching problems in nonbipartite graphs.
-We address both uncapacitated and capacitated versions.
+The $b$--matching problem is a fundamental problem with a rich history in combinatorial optimization, see \cite[Chapters 31--33]{Schrijver03}.
+In this paper we focus on finding near optimal approximation schemes for finding fractional as well as integral solutions for maximum $b$--matching problems in non-bipartite graphs.
+The algorithms produce a $(1-O(\delta))$ approximations and run in time $O((m +n)\cdot \poly(\log n, 1/\delta))$ time for $\delta \geq 3/\sqrt{n}$.